UWA Division of Nursing

-At the UWA Division of Nursing, students can earn an Associate of Science in Nursing (ASN) in just 2 years (5 semesters).
-Students have the opportunity to learn hands-on skills in both clinical and simulated lab settings from experienced nurse educators.
-Upon completion of this program, students will be prepared to take the Registered Nurse Licensure Exam (NCLEX) and enter the workforce.
+At the UWA Division of Nursing, students can earn an Associate of Science in Nursing (ASN) degree in just two years (5 semesters).
+Students can learn hands-on skills in clinical and simulated lab settings from experienced nurse educators.
+Upon completing this program, students will be prepared to apply for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+After passing the NCLEX-RN, they can enter the workforce.

-Graduates of our ASN program may elect to enroll in bachelor’s or accelerated master’s degree programs to prepare for a broader scope of nursing practice including teaching, administration, research, or advanced practice.
-The UWA Division of Nursing now offers an online RN-BSN degree to allow graduates to continue their education and earn a bachelor’s degree in nursing.
-For more information about this program visit: https://online.uwa.edu/online-degrees/rn-bsn/
+Graduates of our ASN program may elect to enroll in bachelor’s or accelerated master’s degree programs to prepare for a broader scope of nursing practice including teaching, administration, research or advanced practice.
+The UWA Division of Nursing offers an online RN-BSN degree to allow graduates to continue their education and earn a bachelor’s degree in nursing.
+For more information about this program visit: https://online.uwa.edu/online-degrees/rn-bsn/.

 The future outlook for a career in nursing is excellent.
-A shortage of nurses is leading hospitals and other employers to offer flexible work schedules, educational benefits, higher pay, and other incentives to retain existing staff and recruit new graduates.
-Therefore, choosing to seek an ASN from UWA is a wonderful opportunity.
+A shortage of nurses is leading hospitals and other employers to offer flexible work schedules, educational benefits, higher pay and other incentives to retain existing staff and recruit new graduates.
+Therefore, choosing to seek a nursing degree from UWA is a wonderful opportunity.

 All applications that meet the minimum requirements for admission are presented to the Nursing Faculty Committee for review and determination regarding admittance into the nursing program.
 Admission into the Division of Nursing is highly competitive.
 Meeting all eligibility requirements does not guarantee admission into the 2-year nursing program.